David Einhorn (rabbi): Beliefs

 Supporting the principles of Abraham Geiger, Einhorn favored presenting Hebrew prayers in vernacular German, and eliminating prayers to restore the Jewish state and Temple in Jerusalem; yet he insisted on emphasizing messianistic hope.
 He argued for those views at the rabbinical conference in Frankfurt in 1845.
 "The collapse of Israel's political independence was once regarded as a misfortune", observed Einhorn.
 "But it really represented progress: not atrophy, but an elevation of religion.
 Henceforth, Israel came closer to its destiny.
 Holy devotion replaced sacrifices.
 Israel was to bear the word of God to all the corners of the earth."

 Einhorn was chosen Landesrabbiner of the Birkenfeld at Hoppstädten, and afterward Landesrabbiner of Mecklenburg-Schwerin in 1847, succeeding Rabbi Samuel Holdheim, whose views were a major influence on Einhorn.
 An incident in which he blessed an uncircumcised boy, which upset many of his more traditional congregants, led to his departure from Germany.
 He was called to Pest, Hungary, in 1851, where his views met with such opposition that the Emperor of Austria ordered his temple closed only two months after his arrival.
 The Emperor saw a connection between the Jewish reform movement and the Revolutions of 1848.

 Emigration

-Einhorn emigrated to the United States and was named on September 29, 1855, as the first rabbi of the Har Sinai Congregation in Baltimore.
+Einhorn immigrated to the United States and was named on 29 September 1855, as the first rabbi of the Har Sinai Congregation in Baltimore.
 In that role, Einhorn formulated the Olat Tamid siddur for use in services, which became one of the models for the Union Prayer Book published in 1894 by the Central Conference of American Rabbis.
 Olat Tamid contrasted with Isaac Mayer Wise's Minhag America in particular by removing references to the status of Jews as a chosen people and eliminating references to the restoration of sacrificial services in the Temple.